 - Use the tools of technology

 - Understand data and statistics

 - Think creatively and analytically

-The major requirements for completing the Strategic Communication program, resulting in a BA degree in Journalism and Mass Communication, total 45 credit hours.
+The major requirements for completing the Strategic Communication program total 45 credit hours.
 This includes 36 credit hours of required courses and 9 credit hours of electives.
 There are no minor requirements.
-Special course sections are scheduled for Managed Online Program students and offered on a cyclical basis.
-Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."
+Special course sections are scheduled for Accelerated Online Program students and offered on a cyclical basis.
+Look for the courses in the current schedule of classes with a course comment that reads "Limited to accelerated online program students only."

 Required Courses (36 credit hours)

 |COMM 1140||Writing for the Mass Media I/Introduction to Media Writing||3|

 |COMM 2135||Media Ethics and Law||3|

 |COMM 2185||Multimedia and Visual Communication||3|